inariksit/gf-contrib/mini/newmini/README.md

 # Example of syntactic transfer

-This branch is a minimal example of semantic-preserving syntactic transfer.
+This is a minimal example of semantic-preserving syntactic transfer.

 I added a function called `ReflV2` into the old miniresource [abstract syntax](https://github.com/inariksit/gf-contrib/blob/ReflTransfer/mini/newmini/MiniGrammar.gf#L42):